 The fresh air is…refreshing, and the exercise – rejuvenating.

-When I started this blog early in 2013, I was living the countryside for 6 years, on a farm among horses, green monkeys, chickens, butterflies, and dogs.
+When I started this blog early in 2013, I had just taken a travel break and was living the countryside for 6 years, on a farm among horses, green monkeys, chickens, butterflies, and dogs.

 Hikes and fishing adventures – at least 3 times a week.
 Coming from the sunny somewhat commercial south coast and a busier life tempo filled with studio sessions, the countryside was refreshing, and reminded me that there was – is so much more to discover.